Prologue: My Beliefs Before Discovering the Truth About My Toddlerhood

 My diaries contain lots of information throughout the late seventies and eighties

 The diaries I kept between 1977 and 1988 allude to my inner turmoil for the numerous diversions I employed: oil painting, jigsaws, toy-making, doll pantos, a weather project, astronomy, entertaining younger siblings and many more.
 But novel writing in particular was the most prevalent.
 I had a secret childhood familiar called Aidan whom I kept drawing and who lived within an alternative reality within me.
-In my teens, my kiddie mysteries would evolve into psychological thrillers fuelled by his fate within my secret fantasy world.
+In my teens, my children's mysteries would evolve into psychological thrillers fuelled by his fate within my secret fantasy world.

 The following is an abridged excerpt from Mirror Image Shattered.

-“My diary shows my weather readings, stuff about my exams, degree, jobs, moving house and details of literary agents.
+My diary shows my weather readings, stuff about my exams, degree, jobs, moving house and details of literary agents.
 At times, I seem a bit of a sad-case, moaning about my periods, turbulent social life and boyfriends.

 Between the pages, I could tell I struggled with growing up within a hectic household.
-I had the sense of living a boot-camp of emotional experiences - highs as well as lows."
+I had the sense of living a boot-camp of emotional experiences - highs as well as lows

 My Teenage Years

-The cottage-times were rather Jekyll and Hyde.
+The cottage-times were Jekyll and Hyde.
 When times were good, they were great, when they were bad, they were terrible, but being an identical twin formed a buffer for whatever life had to throw at me.

 My challenging childhood toughened me into adulthood, developing a down-to-earth and practical approach.
 Being close to my siblings, we often reminisce on the good times: the playhouse, bike rides, Christmases and family gatherings.
 But rose-tinted glasses can be misleading.